 Programs

-Open Call for Art on the Parkway, co-organized by the Association for Public Art (aPA) and the Parkway Council, in partnership with Philadelphia Parks & Recreation (PPR), invites artists, designers, and other creatives to propose a temporary public art installation in Maja Park on Philadelphia’s Benjamin Franklin Parkway as part of the annual summer Oval festival.
-Proposals are asked to explore the ways in which art can help create and define a sense of place.
+Now in its second year, Art on the Parkway continues as a juried open call organized by the Association for Public Art (aPA) in partnership with the Parkway Council and Philadelphia Parks & Recreation (PPR).
+It invites artists, designers, and other creatives to propose a temporary public art installation in Maja Park on Philadelphia’s Benjamin Franklin Parkway that will be commissioned for summer 2025.

 Each spring, the Association for Public Art provides annual maintenance for over 30 outdoor sculptures in Philadelphia and takes on special projects as needed.